-The words “light” and “airy” doesn’t just sound better when you’re describing a living space, it feels better too.
+The words “light” and “airy” don’t just sound better when you’re describing a room, it feels better too.
 Insights from environmental psychology (that’s the study of how spaces and environments affect us) reveal that our spaces can dramatically affect our mood.
-But I bet you already knew that.

 1. Change your window treatment

 Let the sun in by retiring your heavy drapes.
 Opt for sheer curtains or even bare windows.
 Sheers look more modern and can make most windows, look divine.
 As you sit before your windows having a cup of java while watching your sheer curtains dancing with the breeze, you’ll thank me for this tip.

 Because walls surround you and take up so much of your living space, lighter walls will make you feel surrounded by a lighter vibe.
 Personally, I find white paint so soothing, that no matter what other colors I’ve tried in the past, within weeks I usually end up switching back to white.
 When I do, I immediately feel a monumental sense of relief.
 Now I know why.
 According to color psychology, white can be an intense and powerful color to use with your interior design.
 It can make a room appear bigger and more open, due to the reflection of light.
 Bigger and more open, that’s a feeling I crave.

 Furniture placement plays a huge role in how your space feels.
 The placement of your sofa or other large furniture can open up your space by a lot.
 As can editing your rooms to remove furniture that you don’t use and don’t love.
 Both editing and rearranging your furniture can open up space and give you more room to move.

 4. Change the legs on your furniture